jsakamoto/Toolbelt.Blazor.I18nText/README.md

 After doing these steps, you can reference a field of the Text Table object to get localized text.

-If you are using Visual Studio in Windows OS and Blazor extensions is installed in that Visual Studio, you can get "IntelliSense" and "Document comment" support.
+If you are using Visual Studio in Windows OS and Blazor extensions are installed in that Visual Studio, you can get "IntelliSense" and "Document comment" support.

 ![movie.2](https://raw.githubusercontent.com/jsakamoto/assets/m/i18n/movie2.gif)